Prag8855/aab/content/guides/moving-to-berlin.md

 You need a bank account to get paid, and to pay your rent.
 You can have a bank account in Germany, or anywhere in the European Union.

-Some banks don't let immigrants open an account.
-They can ask for a [registered address](/glossary/Anmeldung) or a [residence permit](/glossary/Aufenthaltstitel).
-They might not accept all foreign passports.
-Use my [list of expat-friendly banks](/guides/first-bank-account-in-germany#german-banks-for-expats) to find the right bank account for you.
+Some banks don't you open an account without a [residence permit](/glossary/Aufenthaltstitel) or a [registered address](/glossary/Anmeldung).
+Some banks might refuse your foreign passport.
+Use my [list of expat-friendly banks](/guides/first-bank-account-in-germany#german-banks-for-expats) to find a good bank.

+**[How to choose a bank ➞](/guides/first-bank-account-in-germany)**

 Use [Wise](/out/transferwise) to transfer money from another country.

-**[How to choose a bank ➞](/guides/first-bank-account-in-germany)**
+You can use it to pay your rent for the first time, or to add money to your German bank account.

 ### Get a mobile phone contract

-If you come from another EU country, you can keep using your mobile phone contract.
-You can make calls, send SMS and use mobile data without any extra fees.
+You can buy get a SIM card from...

+- Vodafone, Telekom and O2 stores
+- Saturn and MediaMarkt

+To activate a SIM card, you need your passport and a [registration certificate](/glossary/Anmeldebest%C3%A4tigung).[^1] If you did not register your address, the employee will use your temporary address.[^2]

+You can use a SIM card from another [EU](/glossary/European%20Union) country.
+There is no extra fee.
 After some time, you must switch to a German mobile plan.
 Your foreign plan will stop working, unless you return to that country.[^0]

-You can buy a SIM card at Vodafone, Telekom and O2 stores.
-Saturn and MediaMarkt also sell and activate SIM cards.
-You must show your passport and a [registration certificate](/glossary/Anmeldebest%C3%A4tigung) to activate the SIM card,[^1] but some store employees will just use your temporary address.[^2]

 Use [Verivox](/out/verivox-cellphone) to compare cellphone plans.
-[Aldi Talk](/out/aldi-talk) is a cheap, popular prepaid option.
-[Vodafone CallYa](/out/vodafone-callya) is also a good option, because you can get help in Vodafone shops.
-I use Vodafone CallYa since 2015.
+I use [Vodafone CallYa](/out/vodafone-callya) since 2015.
+[Aldi Talk](/out/aldi-talk) is another good, cheap option.

 ### Move in

-After you find an apartment, you must sign the lease and move in.
-You must find an electricity company, and an internet service provider.
-You might also need to install your own light fixtures, and even your own kitchen.
+After you [find an apartment](/guides/find-a-flat-in-berlin), sign the lease and move in.
+There are a few things to do after that.

-If you move in a shared apartment (*[[WG]]*), it's easier.
-They might already have furniture, internet and electricity.

 **[How to move into an apartment ➞](/guides/moving-in)**